“Help! My client has no internet!”

 Check the cabling and switch/floor port patching

 Now is a good time to ensure the cable goes to the right place.
 Only you can fully confirm this.
-Things get moved around and unplugged often, and cables come loose/get damaged.
+Things get moved around and often unplugged, and cables come loose/get damaged.
 Start from their device and work your way back to the switch in the comms room, checking each of the points below along the way for a problem.

 If all of this looks okay, we now need to make sure that it’s plugged into the correct switch port.
 You can check this using Connect’s Switch Manager and Building Manager.
 Remember, odd port numbers on the top row, even port numbers on the bottom row!
 Do you see any lights on the switch port?
 No light at all would indicate that the cable is unplugged/damaged somewhere along the line, or going to the wrong floor port.